End-time Warnings to the People of God

 This rebuke isn’t about external persecution.
 It is about internal corruption.
 The church had love and service, but lacked discernment and discipline.
 Jezebel’s teachings mirror the Nicolaitan error (Rev 2:6, 15): a false grace that permits sin under the guise of spiritual liberty.

 A key warning here is that an evil spirit, or spirits, (Mrk 16:9; Luk 8:2) tend to be present in those who have exalted themselves with self-proclaiming titles.
-Then they will attempt to seduce the people God has called to follow them by dangling carrots of truth at the unwitting victims.
+Then they will attempt to "seduce the very elect" to follow them by dangling carrots of truth.
 This is an example of "wolves in sheep’s clothing."

-Damnable heresies (false doctrines; 1Co 11:19; 2Pe 2:1) are then subtly introduced to the members, and only those close enough to the teachings of the Christ will recognize them.
+Damnable heresies (false doctrines; 1Co 11:19; 2Pe 2:1) are then subtly introduced, and only those close enough to the teachings of the Christ will recognize them.
 The teachings will often be the direct opposite of what Christ teaches, hence the term anti-Christ.

 In regards to eating things sacrificed unto idols, are there any sitting at the tables of the worldly holidays historically known to have their roots in idolatry (1Co 10:21)?